whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-webhooks.md

 When there is an error in your scenario with a webhook, the scenario:

--   stops immediately - when the scenario is set to run _Immediately_.
+-   stops immediately - when the scenario is set to run *Immediately*.

 -   stops after 3 unsuccessful attempts (3 errors) - when the scenario is set to run as **scheduled**.

-If your scenario contains a **Webhook response** module, the error is sent to the _Webhook response_.
-The webhook response module is always executed last, unless you enable _[Auto commit](https://www.make.com/en/help/scenarios/scenario-settings.html#5---auto-commit "5 - Auto commit")_ in _[Scenario settings](https://www.make.com/en/help/scenarios/scenario-settings.html "Scenario settings")_.
+If your scenario contains a **Webhook response** module, the error is sent to the *Webhook response*.
+The webhook response module is always executed last, unless you enable *[Auto commit](https://www.make.com/en/help/scenarios/scenario-settings.html#5---auto-commit "5 - Auto commit")* in *[Scenario settings](https://www.make.com/en/help/scenarios/scenario-settings.html "Scenario settings")*.

-## Supported incoming data formats
+## Supported Incoming Data Formats

 Make supports the following formats of incoming data: